 - Talk about good and bad.

 It’s good to tell kids that there is evil in the world and people who do very bad things.
 You can’t sugarcoat this.
 However, tell them that there are far more good people.
-Talk to them about the prayer vigil the community in Pittsburgh held in honor of the victims and the police who caught the bomb suspect.
+Talk to them about the vigils being held and those in law enforcement and medical emergency fields who are saving lives by doing their jobs.
 There are people comforting those in need, and we have a police force that is working hard to keep us safe.
+P.S.
+Don’t let your prejudice towards government or law enforcement affect your child’s view of people who are working hard to do good.

 - Give them something to do.